hmaier-fws/mdjson-examples/README.md

 This file may not import into newer vesion of the mdEditor, however, it is retained for historical and testing purposes.

-### mdeditor-minimalRecord-20231205.json
+### minimalRecord-mdeditor-20231205.json

 A minimal mdEditor record created by adding only the information required to allow a record to be saved (`Record title` and `resource type`).

-### mdjson-minimalRecord-20231205.json
+### minimalRecord-mdJson-20231205.json

-Contents of *mdeditor-minimalRecord-20231205.json* exported as mdJSON.
+Contents of *minimalRecord-mdEditor-20231205.json* exported as mdJSON.

 ## csdgm-biological

 Examples of valid CSDGM records conforming to the Biological Profile.
 Contents contain the source CSDGM XML files and various mdEditor exports.

 ## csdgm-geospatial

 Examples of valid CSDGM records documenting geospatial data.

+## /minimal-valid

+Minimally valid mdEditor and mdJson records.
+A collection of minimally valid mdEditor record sets containing a single metadata record, two contact records, and two dictionary records.
+The recordsets were created using mdEditor version 1.2.1 (https://github.com/adiwg/mdEditor/tree/405d949e) and schema version 2.8.1.